Corticocortical coherence

-Corticocortical coherence is referred to the synchrony in the neural activity of different cortical brain areas.
+Corticocortical coherence refers to the synchrony in the neural activity of different cortical brain areas.
 The neural activities are picked up by electrophysiological recordings from the brain (e.g. EEG, MEG, ECoG, etc.).
 It is a method to study the brain's neural communication and function at rest or during functional tasks.

 History and basics

 Initial applications of spectral analysis for finding the relationship between the EEG recordings from different regions of scalp dates back to 1960's.
 Corticocortical coherence has since been extensively studied using EEG and MEG recording for potential diagnostic applications and beyond.

 The exact origins of corticocortical coherence are under active investigation.
 While the consensus suggests that the functional neural communication between distinct brain sources leads to synchronous activity in those regions (possibly connected by neural tracts, in either direct or indirect way), an alternative explanation emphasises on single focal oscillations that occur at single brain sources that eventually appear connected or synchronous in different scalp or brain source regions.

 Corticocortical coherence has been of special interest in delta, theta, alpha, beta and gamma frequency bands (commonly used for EEG studies).